 As you may know, cannabinoids play an important role in sleep cycles and may have several beneficial effects such as facilitating sleepiness, improving sleep continuity, providing more restorative nights and increasing alertness when awakening.
 If that’s the purpose, an Indica or hybrid variety with Indica dominant consumed in moderate dose before bed will make you fall into the arms of Morpheus and allow you take full advantage of the relaxing and sedative properties of the plant.

-Nevertheless, many report that cannabis use affects their ability to dream - a quick Google search will bring up some testimonials about it -, a fact corroborated by some studies suggesting that the substance acts as an inhibitor on dreams.
+Nevertheless, many reports that cannabis use affects their ability to dream - a quick Google search will bring up some testimonials about it -, a fact corroborated by some studies suggesting that the substance acts as an inhibitor on dreams.
 Thus, the mechanisms by which the plant influences our states of drowsiness are extremely complex and still far from being fully understood, and while sleep and a healthy lifestyle go hand in hand, we suggest we have a deeper look into it.
 But first, put a notebook on your bedside table to keep a diary of your dreams: writing them will stimulate your oniric memory and help understand this sometimes mysterious voice of your unconscious.

 A CYCLICAL MODE